 The treatment of multiple myeloma depends on whether the patient is experiencing symptoms (see Stages) and the patient’s overall health.
 In many cases, a team of doctors will work with the patient to determine the best treatment plan.
 The goals of treatment are to eliminate myeloma cells, control tumor growth, control pain, and allow patients to have an active life.
 While there is no cure for multiple myeloma, the cancer can be managed successfully in many patients for years.

 The information below is divided into treatment options for people without symptoms and for people with symptoms.
 In addition, treatment options may depend on whether the patient is newly diagnosed with myeloma or is experiencing a recurrence of the disease.
 Take time to learn about all of your treatment options, including clinical trials, and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
-These types of talks are called “shared decision making.”
-Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
-Shared decision making is particularly important for multiple myeloma because there are different treatment options.
+These types of talks are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is particularly important for multiple myeloma because there are different treatment options.
 Learn more about making treatment decisions.

-People with early-stage myeloma and no symptoms, called SMM (see Stages), may simply be closely monitored by the doctor through checkups.
+People with early-stage myeloma and no symptoms, called smoldering multiple myeloma or SMM (see Stages), may simply be closely monitored by the doctor through checkups.
 This approach is called active surveillance or watchful waiting.
 As noted previously, if there is evidence of bone thinning, or osteoporosis, periodic infusions of bisphosphonates to reverse this process may be recommended.
 There are also clinical protocols, or processes, used to evaluate whether using medications called targeted therapy (see below) or immunotherapy (see below and Latest Research) can prevent or delay myeloma from developing into a disease that requires treatment.
 If symptoms appear, then active treatment starts.
 Two clinical trials in high-risk SMM have shown that early treatment can slow the progression to myeloma with symptoms for some patients, but whether this helps people live longer is not known.

-Overview of treatment options for patients with symptoms
+Treatment overview for patients with symptoms

 The treatment plan includes different phases.